Copycat Orange Julius

 Recipe Tips and Tricks

-• For a thicker drink and richer texture, omit the water and add more milk; see what you come out with, and if too thick, add the water back in.
+- For a thicker drink and richer texture, omit the water and add more milk; see what you come out with, and if it’s too thick, add the water back in.

-• For an even creamier Orange Julius, consider adding a scoop of vanilla ice cream to the mix.
+- Consider adding a scoop of vanilla ice cream to the mix for an even creamier Orange Julius.
 This will give your drink an extra layer of velvety smoothness.

 Variations and Substitutions

-• In a pinch, you can swap powdered sugar for granulated white sugar.
-You may need to alter the amount, which will slightly change the overall taste, but you will still end up with a delicious treat.
+- In a pinch, you can swap powdered sugar for granulated white sugar.
+You may need to alter the amount, which will slightly change the overall taste, but you will still have a delicious treat.

-• If necessary, use other sweetener alternatives like honey, maple syrup, agave, or stevia.
+- Use other sweetener alternatives like honey, maple syrup, agave, or stevia if necessary.
 These will all change the taste but will still be yummy.

-• You can change the consistency by varying what you add to your drink.
+- You can change the consistency by varying what you add to your drink.
+Here are some ideas: chia seeds, protein powder, chopped nuts, oats, granola, collagen, etc.

 Storage Instructions